shadowplay1/test/docs/general/examples.md

     )
 }

-// Add the money on currency balance on the guild if (command == prefix + 'currencyAdd') {
+// Add the money on currency balance in the guild if (command == prefix + 'currencyAdd') {
     const [userID, amount] = args
     const guild = eco.guilds.get(message.guild.id)